Women and Girls Empowerment

 A Sister Project in Uganda we support in small ways…

 As a boy Isaac became aware of, and subsequently deeply inspired by, the sacrifices and devotion his mother demonstrated while raising him and his siblings.
-She would work long hours to be sure her children had food and the opportunity to receive an education.
+She would work long hours to be sure her children had food to eat and the opportunity to receive an education.

 From this intimate experience, he was driven as a young adult to look for simple and meaningful ways in which he could support other mothers in situations similar to the one he and his family had found themselves in.
 He also became aware of the degrading agricultural practices being used in his country that negatively affect the health of the people along with the natural environment.
-His question became: Might there be a way he could simultaneously address the needs of all these areas?
+His question became: Might there be a way he could simultaneously address the needs of these areas?

 He would find a way to help women and their children earn their own income by teaching them to use earth-friendly permaculture growing practices to raise healthy herbs and spices in whatever space they could find.
-As such they end up caring for their families, caring for their environment, and caring for their greater community, all of which are key Permaculture Ethics.
+As such they would end up caring for their families, caring for their environment, and caring for their greater community, all of which are key Permaculture Ethics.

 Thus Wage Farm was born.

-Wage farm is a cooperative, mostly staffed and managed by women.
+Wage farm is a cooperative mostly staffed and managed by women.
 The cooperative purchases, processes, and sells local women’s modest harvests with a large portion of the sale going to the grower herself.
 The key is that all spices and herbs must be grown to the highest health standards (beyond organic), which are taught to every grower.